nodejs/mentorship/README.md

 - Attend the kickoff meeting.
 - Help their mentees refine their goals during the first week of the program.
-- Meet with their mentee for at least one hour every month for 6 months.
+- Meet with their mentee for at least one hour every week for the duration of the cohort.

 **Requirements for mentees:**

 - Attend the kickoff meeting.
-- Identify 1-3 career goals.
+- Identify mentorship goals.
-- Meet with their mentor for at least one hour every month.
+- Meet with their mentor for at least one hour every week.
+- Update mentorship diary on github.
+- Attend Retrospective after the end of the cohort.
 - Drive activity towards career goals (have a “growth attitude”).

 ### General Mentorship Details